Pierre Kory’s Medical Musings

 What follows is the case this book kept forcing me to make.
 I am aware of how unusual it is.
 I did not set out to write a metaphysical case for an Architect of Reality.
 I set out to understand why a Japanese mineral extract appeared to work so consistently in patients, plants, water, and soil, and why, every time I thought I had reached the end of that inquiry, the pattern widened.
 New mechanisms appeared.
 New correspondences surfaced.
 Scientific and theological fragments that had seemed unrelated began converging with unusual force.

 I also have to say that it could not have taken shape without the many hours I spent listening to MB, whose decades of study in Scripture and theology, with a few detours into Hermeticism, repeatedly brought to light texts and patterns I would never have found on my own.
-What follows is neither his alone nor mine alone, but something that emerged at the intersection of his long spiritual and textual labor and my own habits of pattern recognition, medicine, and obsessive research.
+What follows is neither his alone nor mine alone.
+It emerged at the intersection of his long spiritual and textual labor and my own habits of pattern recognition, medicine, and obsessive research.

-I then discovered that quite a few others, across disciplines and eras, had already put forward fragments and echoes of the same logical reasoning I was beginning to assemble.
+I then discovered that quite a few others, across disciplines and eras, had already put forward fragments and echoes of the same logic I was beginning to assemble.

-For instance, I am not the first to argue that ancient texts contain primordial wisdom (e.g., Guénon and the Traditionalists, Joseph Campbell, Isaac Newton).
-Others have argued that nature’s complexity points to design (e.g., David Berlinski, Intelligent Design adherents).
-Others have argued that spiritual traditions anticipated certain scientific ideas (e.g., Wolfgang Smith, Harold Bloom, Kabbalistic scholars, Fritjof Capra, Mircea Eliade).
+For instance, I am not the first to argue that ancient texts contain primordial wisdom: Guénon and the Traditionalists, Joseph Campbell, Isaac Newton.
+Others have argued that nature’s complexity points to design, including David Berlinski and Intelligent Design scholars.
+Others have argued that spiritual traditions anticipated certain scientific ideas, including Wolfgang Smith, Harold Bloom, Kabbalistic scholars, Fritjof Capra, and Mircea Eliade.

 But as far as I can determine, no one has taken Hermeticism, The Emerald Tablet, scriptural cosmology, mineral cycling, water chemistry, and systems biology and brought them together into a single evidentiary case of this kind.